 In addition, cybersecurity certificate programs can benefit anyone seeking more specialized instruction in network security, digital forensics, risk management, or the legal and ethical challenges of cybersecurity.
 This education can help professionals to advance their cybersecurity careers in their current roles, or to begin the process of obtaining a Master of Science degree.

 If employees are willing to take on the responsibility to defend organizations against cyberattacks, then employers are willing to compensate them well.
-According to the U.S. Bureau of Labor Statistics (BLS), the median pay for an information security analyst, a common cybersecurity career, is more than $95,000.
+According to the U.S. Bureau of Labor Statistics (BLS), the median pay for an information security analyst, a common cybersecurity career, is just over $103,000.

 Depending on the type of cybersecurity role, and the level of specialization the role requires, average salaries can vary.
 Here’s a look at some of the highest-paying cybersecurity careers, along with a description of the type of work you can expect to do in these roles.